 - Release the ratchet and check carefully that all belt ribs are sitting in all pulley grooves correctly.
 If not, release tension again and with free hand, push ribbed belt into its seat.

 That’s it, your work is complete.

-Stretch fit generally aren’t very large belts and are fitted to smaller engines with less pulleys so you could say in that sense they are easier.
-The challenge with these belts, is the lack of space (usually) and the nature of stretch belts mean the engine needs to be cranked over by hand in order to fit the belt.
+Stretch fit generally aren’t very large belts and are fitted to smaller engines with fewer pulleys so you could say in that sense they are easier.
+The challenge with these belts is the lack of space (usually) and the nature of stretch belts means the engine needs to be cranked over by hand in order to fit the belt.

 So you’ll need a long ratchet and socket fitted to the crank pulley (harmonic balancer), removing the spark plugs will make cranking by hand easier.

 In colder temperatures especially, the new belt can be a pig to handle, you know, stiff and uncooperative.
 If so, boil some water and submerge the belt a while to soften and expand it a little, makes quite the difference.

 If your belt is still in place, use a knife or loose hacksaw blade to cut through the old one.
 No going back now!

 A new belt kit usually incorporates a belt fitting tool (looks like a shoe), if not, don’t panic, fitting is still possible.
 We’ll do it both ways.

 The vehicle will need to be in Neutral (N) and ignition off with parking brake applied, it’s important as we’ll be turning over the engine.
 A vehicle transmission in gear or in park (P) will prevent engine rotation.